Learning in Schools

 Resilience and teamwork, perseverance and confidence - these are just some of the transferable life skills that pupils develop when they play in a pipe band, along with a sense of pride and belonging within the school and community.
 Widening opportunities to learn the pipes and drums in schools also helps, on a national scale, to safeguard Scotland’s unique cultural heritage.

 towards piping and drumming tuition, as well

 as other costs such as drums or travel.

-Free Bagpipe Loans
+Free Instrument Loans

-pipes, and concert chanters, to schools and
+SSPDT lends bagpipes, b-flat concert chanters, and electronic chanters to schools and

-other organizations, free of charge.
+other organisations, free of charge.

 Pupil Entrepreneur Award

 award; their reward is to earn and keep their